dahtah/imager/README.md

 ### Linux

-To build under Linux make sure you have the headers for libX11 and libfftw3.
+To build under Linux make sure you have the headers for libX11 and libfftw3 (optionally, libtiff as well).
 On my Ubuntu system this seems to be enough:

-	sudo apt-get install libfftw3-dev libX11-dev
+	sudo apt-get install libfftw3-dev libX11-dev libtiff-dev

 ### External dependencies

 OS X users need [XQuartz](https://www.xquartz.org/).
-On its own imager only supports JPEG, PNG and BMP formats.
+On its own imager supports JPEG, PNG, TIFF and BMP formats.
 If you need support for other file types install [ImageMagick](http://www.imagemagick.org/script/binary-releases.php).
-To load videos you'll need [ffmpeg](http://ffmpeg.org/download.html), no file formats are supported natively.
+To load and save videos you'll need [ffmpeg](http://ffmpeg.org/download.html), no file formats are supported natively.

 ## Getting started